Teaching and Learning

 Academies have curriculum flexibility in order to better match the curriculum to the needs of their students.
 Given the high ability of our students, this means that our curriculum structure is predicated around the central importance of challenge and high achievement.
-In-line with this philosophy, Colyton Grammar School delivers its Key Stage 3 programme in two years (Years 7 and 8) thereby facilitating opportunities for greater breadth and depth in the exam years.
-Our GCSE courses are now taught over three years (Years 9, 10 and 11) thereby allowing Year 12 and 13 students to follow a focused two year Sixth Form programme.
+In-line with this philosophy, Colyton Grammar School delivers its Key Stage 3 programme in three years (Years 7, 8 and 9) thereby facilitating opportunities for greater breadth and depth in the exam years.
+Our GCSE courses are taught over two years (Years 10 and 11) thereby allowing Year 12 and 13 students to follow a focused two year Sixth Form programme.

 Key Stage 3